GoSchool/Introduction/README.md

 ## Welcome

+* Why Go?
 	* Software should simple
 	* Software can be simple

 ## Lesson 1: Getting Started